Yale-BIM/f23-assignments/SETUP0_ROSWorkspace.md

     <img src="images/shutter_links.png"/>

-    To get this visualizaiton, add a [tf Display](http://wiki.ros.org/rviz/DisplayTypes/TF) in RViz and then select the corresponding frames in the tf/Frames submenu on the left panel.
+    To get this visualization, add a [tf Display](http://wiki.ros.org/rviz/DisplayTypes/TF) in RViz and then select the corresponding frames in the tf/Frames submenu on the left panel.
 If the MoveIt visualization handles are distracting or occluding tf, you can turn them off by deselecting "MotionPlanning" in the left panel of RViz.